aws-samples/aws-hpc-tutorials/content/04-serverless/08-api-gateway/08-api-gateway1.md

 tags = ["tutorial", "serverless", "ParallelCluster", "Lambda", "Slurm", "API Gateway"]
 +++

-Now you will create our API Gateway and REST Resource:
+Now you will create your API Gateway and REST Resource:

 1. Start by opening the AWS Management Console.
 Click on  **Services**, then select **API Gateway** (use the search field if convenient).